MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Materials

 \subsection{Ausgrid}

-In this work, we utilised as the primary source of data the ``Solar home electricity dataset" provided by Ausgrid~\cite{ausgrid}.
-This distribution network service provider owns, maintains, and operates the electricity distribution network in Sydney, the Central Coast, and the Hunter regions of New South Wales, Australia.
-The dataset contains power generation (in kWh) for 300 residential rooftops solar \ac{pv} units recorded directly from the \ac{pv} inverter over the period from 1 July 2010 to 30 June 2013 with a sampling time of 30 minutes.
-In addition to \ac{pv} generation, where each entry represents the power produced by the \ac{pv} unit in the previous half hour, the dataset contains also the following information: \begin{itemize} \item Installed solar panel capacity for each of the 300 \ac{pv} units (in kilowatt-peak kWp).
-This represents the \ac{pv} panels' peak power under full solar radiation and tested under standard conditions. \item Total consumption (in kWh) at all times, not including power generated by solar sources and controlled load supply. \item Postal code location of the customer, for a total of 100 unique postal codes. \end{itemize} In this work, we focused solely on \ac{pv} energy generation data.
-To ensure data integrity, we selected only 26 out of 300 households with \ac{pv} units spread over a 75-square-kilometre area and located in 8 different zip codes within the Newcastle region, as illustrated in~\autoref{fig:maps}.
-A comprehensive list of the included customers can be found in~\refappendix{app:ausgridcustomers}.
+We utilized the ``Solar home electricity dataset" provided by Ausgrid~\cite{ausgrid} as the primary source of data.
+This electricity distributor provider owns, maintains, and operates the electricity distribution network in Sydney, the Central Coast, and the Hunter regions of New South Wales, Australia.
+The dataset contains energy generation (in kWh) for 300 residential rooftop solar \ac{pv} units recorded directly from the \ac{pv} inverter over the period from 1 July 2010 to 30 June 2013 with a sampling time of 30 minutes.
+To ensure data integrity, we selected only 26 out of 300 households with \ac{pv} units spread over a 75-square-kilometer area and located in 8 different zip codes within the Newcastle region (as illustrated in~\autoref{fig:maps}), which falls within the Cfa (humid subtropical) climate zone according to the Köppen–Geiger classification; a comprehensive list of the included customers is reported in~\refappendix{app:ausgridcustomers}.
+While this filtering ensures high-quality and consistent measurements, it may also introduce a mild selection bias toward PV systems with more stable operation, slightly limiting the dataset’s representativeness under more heterogeneous conditions.

-We pre-processed the data in multiple steps.
-First, we subsampled the time series at an hourly sampling frequency aggregating the \ac{pv} power generated during the previous hour.
-Then, each entry was normalised between 0 and 1 by dividing it by the peak power of the relative generator:

-where \(p_{i,s}\) is the production value at time step \(i\) for the \(s\)-th \ac{pv} unit, and \(P_s\) is the peak power for \ac{pv} unit \(s\).
-Finally, we aggregated the \ac{pv} facilities' historical data averaging each entry by timestamps to get a comprehensive overview.
-Samples are generated using a sliding window process parameterised by two parameters: the width of the sliding block (\(w_{length}\)) and the distance between each window (\(step\)).
-These samples are used to make predictions for the following 24-hour time steps.